ACME-OUI/acme-web-fe/deliverables.md

 **Provenance should be captured at all steps**

 **Notification Manager**
 * &#x1F534; For all status changes, a notification is created to alert the user of a change.
+The user can decide if they want an email notification for status changes.
 * &#x1F534; A list of notifications is displayed with all passed steps.
 * &#x1F534; The status of all current running jobs is displayed.
 All status changes go to the notification log.
 * &#x1F534; Display of HPC global queue.